bionomia/bionomia/README.md

      # Reduce number of workers for now until we have many more records to process, bottleneck is queries to wikidata
      $ RACK_ENV=production sidekiq -c 2 -q existing_claims -r ./application.rb

 Then, find newly created users and manually create them in production.
-Export a csv of all claims made by User::GBIF_AGENT_ID
+Export a csv of all claims made by User::GBIF_AGENT_ID from a start date.

-     $ RACK_ENV=production ./bin/populate_existing_claims.rb --export "gbif_claims.csv"
+     $ RACK_ENV=production ./bin/populate_existing_claims.rb --export "gbif_claims.csv" --start-date 2020-11-01

 Finally, import the bulk claims on production (existing claims will be skipped):